 Recipes

 The sources of these recipes range, with a few exceptions, from the sixth century to the sixteenth.
-The original, or an English translation of the original, is given in chancery font, followed by a list of ingredients with quantities and, , additional For a few of the less readable early English recipes we also give a modernized version of the original text.
+The original, or an English translation of the original, is given in chancery font, followed by a list of ingredients with quantities and, usually but not always, additional instructions.
+For a few of the less readable early English recipes we also give a modernized version of the original text.
 The only intentional modifications we have made are to modernize the spelling in some recipes and to omit the medical comments which Platina (routinely) and the authors of the Andalusian cookbook (occasionally) include in their recipes.

 How well worked out the recipes are varies; some we have been doing for many years, others are the result of one or two tries.
 Before serving to anyone other than close friends and fellow cooking enthusiasts, try the recipe out at least once and adjust it to taste.